kaminiwalunj/OpenAIWorkshop/scenarios/natural_language_query/EDU-exercise1.md

 ## Summary

-In this exercise, you explored about a model and deployment in OpenAI studio to get started with OpenAI resource.
+In this exercise, you explored about a model and deployment in OpenAI Foundry to get started with OpenAI resource.
 You will be using the copied Key and Endpoint to get hands-on experience with Azure OpenAI Playground in further exercises.

 ### You have successfully completed the lab!